-$$MnO{4}^{-} + 8H^{+} + 5e \xrightarrow{E^{0} = +1.51V} Mn^{2+} + 4H{2}O$$ (1a) $$MnO{4}^{-} + 4H^{+} + 3e \xrightarrow{E^{0} = +1.69V} MnO{2} + 2H{2}O$$ (1b)
+$$MnO_4^- + 8H^+ + 5e \xrightarrow{E^0 = +1.51V} Mn^{2+} + 4H_2O$$ (1a)

+$$MnO_4^- + 4H^+ + 3e \xrightarrow{E^0 = +1.69V} MnO_2 + 2H_2O$$ (1b)

-The current commonly used method for kappa number measurements, such as TAPPI Test Method T236 cm-85 [1], was first proposed in 1934 by Wiles [2] and later developed in the 1950's based on research by Watson [3], Valeur and Torngren [4], and Tasman and Berzins [5].
+The current, commonly used method for kappa number measurements, such as TAPPI Test Method T236 cm-85 [1], was first proposed in 1934 by Wiles [2] and later developed in the 1950's based on research by Watson [3], Valeur and Torngren [4], and Tasman and Berzins [5].
 The method calculates the volume of 0.02 mole/L (0.1 N) potassium permanganate consumed by one gram of moisture-free pulp by the difference between the initial and the final excess volumes of potassium permanganate after a 10-minute reaction at 25°C under weakly acidic conditions.
-The final excess volume of potassium permanganate after the 10-minute oxidation reactions is determined by titrametry using a standard thiosulfate solution after adding an excess of potassium iodide to the slurry to react with the excess permanganate to form iodine.
+The final excess volume of potassium permanganate after the 10-minute oxidation reaction is determined by titrimetry using a standard thiosulfate solution after adding an excess of potassium iodide to the slurry to react with the excess permanganate to form iodine.

-The key assumptions of this method are: (1) all the permanganate consumed was mainly due to reaction with lignin, and the rapid oxidation was completed in 10 minutes; (2) the effects of reaction temperature, time, and the variation in excess permanganate volume are not significant and can be corrected by a non-constant correction factor as tabulated in the TAPPI method [1]; and (3) the thiosulphate titration method is accurate.
-The disadvantages of this method are: (1) thiosulfate titration of iodine is tedious because a blank experiment (without pulp, and using exactly the same procedures) is needed to reduce the experimental error in the titration due to the high volatility of iodine; (2) the thiosulfate titration requires that the reaction be kept under weakly acidic conditions, which causes large variations in kappa measurements as reported by Valeur and Torngren [4]; (3) the 10-minute oxidation reaction time is arbitrary and can cause errors in determining kappa numbers for various pulps because permanganate can be both oxidized and decomposed by other organic materials in pulp as explained by Tasman and Berzins [5]; the actual oxidation time is much shorter than 10 minutes, as found by Li and Gellerstedt [6] and in the present study; (4) the method requires that the volume of consumed permanganate after the 10-minute reaction should be around 50% of the initial volume to obtain good measurements; this is impossible because the final excess permanganate volume can only be known after the kappa number has been determined; (5) the non-constant correction factor is purely empirical, derived through experimental calibration, and can cause errors, and (6) compounds other than lignin in a pulp, such as significant amount of hexenuronic acid in bleached pulps, can be oxidized by permanganate in the first 10-minute reaction.
-In view of these, the existing kappa test methods have many shortcomings and the kappa number is not scientifically well defined; however, the kappa number of a pulp obtained from these methods has significant practical importance.
-A commercially available instrument based on these methods has been developed.
+The key assumptions of this method are: (1) the permanganate consumed was mainly due to reaction with lignin, and the rapid oxidation was completed in 10 minutes; (2) the effects of reaction temperature, time, and the variation in excess permanganate volume are not significant and can be corrected by a non-constant correction factor as tabulated in the TAPPI method [1]; and (3) the thiosulphate titration method is accurate.
+The disadvantages of this method are: (1) thiosulfate titration of iodine is tedious because a blank experiment (without pulp, and using exactly the same procedures) is needed to reduce the experimental error in the titration due to the high volatility of iodine; (2) the thiosulfate titration requires that the reaction be kept under weakly acidic conditions, which causes large variations in kappa measurements as reported by Valeur and Torngren [4]; (3) the 10-minute oxidation reaction time is arbitrary and can cause errors in determining kappa numbers for various pulps, because permanganate can be both oxidized and decomposed by other organic materials in pulp as explained by Tasman and Berzins [5]; the actual oxidation time is much shorter than 10 minutes, as found by Li and Gellerstedt [6] and in the present study; (4) the method requires that the volume of consumed permanganate after the 10-minute reaction should be around 50% of the initial volume to obtain good measurements; this is impossible because the final excess permanganate volume can only be known after the kappa number has been determined; (5) the non-constant correction factor is purely empirical, derived through experimental calibration, and can cause errors; and (6) compounds other than lignin in a pulp, such as a significant amount of hexenuronic acid in bleached pulps, can be oxidized by permanganate in the first 10-minute reaction.
+As a result, the existing kappa test methods have many shortcomings and the kappa number itself is not scientifically well defined; however, the kappa number of a pulp obtained by these methods has significant practical importance.
+A commercially available instrument, based on these methods, has been developed (KAPPAMAT, Kebo Lab, Sweden).

-Spectroscopic methods can provide direct and instantaneous measurements of chemical concentra-tions in reactions.
+Spectroscopic methods can provide direct and instantaneous measurement of chemical concentrations in reactions.
 Spectroscopic methods using UV and FTIR absorption to determine pulp kappa number have been reported [7, 8].
 In these methods, the linear relationship between the lignin content of the pulp and the light absorption was used to determine pulp kappa number.
-Unfortunately, the permanganate consump-tion by different types of lignin is different.
+Unfortunately, the permanganate consumption by different types of lignin is different.
 Therefore, calibration is required for a specific pulp sample using the traditional method of kappa number determination [1].